ainsleydev/website/posts/optimise-seo.md

 Google sees guest posts as promotion for the author’s site, so any links within the content are not considered natural links.

 Therefore, a nofollow tag must be present to prevent Google from thinking you’re involved in some kind of link scheme.

-## Semantics

-Best HTML
-Use headings, sections, paragraphs.
-Using captions and alt text.

-## Frameworks

-**Stop using Angular, Vue or React to serve your front-end website**

 ## No JS fallbacks